lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Text result](text_result.png)

-In the `Texture` class we need to modify the way textures are interpolated to improve text readibility \(you will only notice if you play with the text scaling\).
+In the `Texture` class we need to modify the way textures are interpolated to improve text readability \(you will only notice if you play with the text scaling\).

 ```java
 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);